-- the functionality of the program is designed in such a manner that the attributes and content of these lists are expected to be printed.
-In such a case two different classes are used for this purpose.
-The parent class handles all the collection alphabets whereas the child class handles the prime numbers collection.
+- The program’s functionality is designed so that the attributes and content of these lists are expected to be printed.
+In such a case, two different classes are used for this purpose.
+The parent class handles all the collection alphabets, whereas the child class handles the prime numbers collection.

-- So when an object is instantiated for parent class then this object will be capable of initiating function call for the method in the parent class and on another hand, the object instantiated for child class will be capable of initiating function call for the method in child class.
-This means when ‘object2. attribute_finder_method()’ is called this calls the method for the child class even in the presence of the same method in the parent class.
-So this clearly justifies the overriding of child class method over the parent class declared by assimilating the fact that subclass is provided a particular type of implementation in which the parent class element is overridden by the element in the subclass.
+- So when an object is instantiated for the parent class, then this object will be capable of initiating function call for the method in the parent class, and on another hand, the object instantiated for the child class will be capable of initiating function call for the method in child class.
+This means when ‘object2. attribute_finder_method()’ is called the method for the child class even in the same method in the parent class.
+This clearly justifies the overriding of the child class method over the parent class declared by assimilating the fact that the subclass is provided with a particular type of implementation in which the subclass element overrides the parent class element.

 # Define a class as 'Individual' #